svisser/ipuz/docs/reading.rst

 Field        Mandatory  Validation
 ===========  =========  ===============================================
-version      Yes        Must be the string ``"http://ipuz.org/v1"``. kind         Yes        Must be a non-empty list of strings. copyright    No         Must be a string. publisher    No         Must be a string. publication  No         Must be a string.
+version      Yes        Must be the string ``"http://ipuz.org/v1"``. kind         Yes        Must be a non-empty list of non-empty strings. copyright    No         Must be a string. publisher    No         Must be a string. publication  No         Must be a string.